 - Click “Share Collection”

 The person(s) you've invited will receive an email notification (and a notification inside their RefWorks account) where they can accept the invitation.
-For more information, see Sharing a collection with other RefWorks users.
+For more information, see Sharing references and working with shared references.

 How do I annotate documents?